-One thing I didn’t mention in the previous albums is how poetic a lot of Lana Del Rey songs sound.
-And I know she wrote a book of poetry (and the song “Burnt Norton – Interlude” from Honeymoon is a TS Elliot poem that Lana Del Rey reads).
-But in NFR songs like “Mariner’s Apartment Complex” and “hope is a dangerous thing for a woman like me to have – but I have it” feel like they could just poems on their own, or that they could have started as poems rather than being intended as songs.
+One thing I didn’t mention about the previous albums is how poetic a lot of Lana Del Rey songs sound.
+I know she wrote a book of poetry (and the song “Burnt Norton – Interlude” from Honeymoon is a TS Elliot poem that Lana Del Rey reads).
+But in NFR songs like “Mariner’s Apartment Complex” and “hope is a dangerous thing for a woman like me to have – but I have it” feel like they could just be poems on their own, or that they could have started as poems rather than being intended as songs.

 Since Lana Del Rey’s 2020 album Chemtrails Over the Country Club hasn’t come out (as of this post’s publication) I listened to a few extra songs that were not on the previous albums.
 “Looking For America” is a standalone track released last year, which is a contemplative look at the idea of America and Americana.
 She also wrote two songs (“Big Eyes” and “I Can Fly”) for the soundtrack of the film Big Eyes.
-Both of those songs I enjoyed, but I think I liked the more sombre tone of “Big Eyes” than the uplifting tone of “I Can Fly”.
+Both of those songs I enjoyed, but I think I liked the more somber tone of “Big Eyes” than the uplifting tone of “I Can Fly.”
 As well as her song “Young and Beautiful” for the film adaptation of The Great Gatsby, a song I heard before and enjoyed.

 There are also a few cover songs I listened to not featured on the previous albums.
-“Once Upon A Dream” from the Maleficent soundtrack which works so well (and also made me think a Lana Del Rey cover of “Sally’s Song” from The Nightmare Before Christmas would be great).
+“Once Upon A Dream” from the Maleficent soundtrack works so well (and also made me think a Lana Del Rey cover of “Sally’s Song” from The Nightmare Before Christmas would be great).
 And a cover of the 1966 Donovan song “Season Of The Witch” for the film Scary Stories To Tell In The Dark.
-I found the tempo of this song to be a bit too slow and it kind of dragged for me.
+I found the tempo of this last song to be a bit too slow and it kind of dragged for me.

 Finally, Spotify has the single track “L.A Who Am I To Love You?” which isn’t a song, but a poem from her book of poetry Violet Bent Backward Over The Grass with some accompanying background music.
-I really enjoyed this track and while I’m not one to read poetry books I’d like to give the audiobook of Violet Bent Backward Over The Grass a listen.
+I really enjoyed this track, and while I’m not one to read poetry books I’d like to give the audiobook of Violet Bent Backward Over The Grass a listen.